antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

         json lunchSpots next ctx
 ```

 All it does is wrap a closure that takes in an `HttpFunc` and an `HttpContext` type.
-This is how you "plug in" custom functionality in the Giraffe HTTP pipeline, and it allows the handler to compose via `>=>`.
+This is how you "plug in" custom functionality in the HTTP pipeline, and it allows the handler to compose via `>=>`.

 The body of the handler is quite simple.
 The first line takes [values out of the query string and binds them](https://github.com/dustinmoris/Giraffe#bindquerystring) to an instance of the `LunchFilter` type defined in our domain.
 The second line passes that filter to the data access layer, which will then query the database for the set of `LunchSpot`s.
 The last line will serialize those into JSON, then send that JSON back as a response.
 The syntax, `<function> input next ctx` is how you "align" your handler with the HTTP pipeline.